oroinc/documentation/user/concept-guides/catalog-promotions/product-management/index.rst

 .. image:: /user/img/concept-guides/products/kit-front.png
    :alt: Product kits in the storefront

-.. warning:: Please be aware that the Product Kits feature is still in development and some functionality is incomplete.
+.. note:: Check out the :ref:`Product Kits Concept Guide <concept-guides--product-management-kits>` for more information on product kits.

 Products in a Multi-Org Application
 -----------------------------------